v4iv/astro-blog-starter-kit/README.md

 # Astro Blog Starter Kit

+A minimal blog starter powered by Astro, Tailwind CSS and Decap CMS

 ## Commands

 All commands are run from the root of the project, from a terminal: